owid/sdg-tracker.org/pages/biodiversity.md

         <div class="col-md">
             <span>SDG Indicator 15.1.1</span>
             <h3>Forest area</h3>
-            <p><strong>Definition:</strong> Indicator 15.1.1 is <i><q>Forest area as a proportion of total land area</q></i>.<p>Forest area is land under natural or planted stands of trees of at least 5 meters in situ, whether productive or not, and excludes tree stands in agricultural production systems (for example, in fruit plantations and agroforestry systems) and trees in urban parks and gardens.</p>
+            <p><strong>Definition:</strong> Indicator 15.1.1 is <i><q>forest area as a proportion of total land area</q></i>.<p>Forest area is land under natural or planted stands of trees of at least 5 meters in situ, whether productive or not, and excludes tree stands in agricultural production systems (for example, in fruit plantations and agroforestry systems) and trees in urban parks and gardens.</p>
             <p><strong>Goal:</strong> <i><q>By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services</q></i>. <p>Unlike most SDGs which have a target year of 2030, this indicator is set to be achieved by 2020.</p>
             <p><strong>Additional charts:</strong> <br><a href="https://ourworldindata.org/grapher/forest-area-km">Forest area (square kilometres)</a></p>
         </div>